 - You could hire a bookkeeper through a bookkeeping agency.
 These are professional agencies that take up bookkeeping for their clients.
 Hiring bookkeeping services for small businesses often proves to be cost-effective.

 - For smaller startups, you could also hire a freelance or remote bookkeeper.
 This is useful in startups where the number of daily transactions isn’t high enough to warrant hiring an in-house bookkeeper.
 Vetting their experience and references is imperative when hiring someone freelancing.
+A reputed cloud service provider can offer QuickBooks Accountant hosting or even Microsoft GCC cloud for added security.

 Think of key dates and key reports you require